There is no such thing as a maintenance free deck.

 it or not, the amount of glass on the rear of your house.
 The primary cause

-of deck aging seems to be direct sunlight.
+of treated wood deck aging seems to be direct sunlight.
 Extreme exposure bakes the wood,

 drying and splitting it prematurely.
 This dry wood then readily absorbs rain